MtnBiker/enphase-edison/Implementation_notes.md

+Built on enphase2 app.
+Put all data in one table
+all date-time to datetime
+renamed columns to fit that scheme.
+Might want to change those, usual problem of succinct but descriptive

 ➜ rails new solar_enphase_edison -j esbuild -a propshaft --css bootstrap --database postgresql --skip-action-mailer --skip-action-mailbox --skip-action-cable
 Rails 7.1.2
 ruby 3.3.0 (2023-12-25 revision 5124f9ac75) [arm64-darwin23]